This article has been checked for horticultural accuracy by Oliver Parsons.

 Softneck varieties

-The most common garlic type in supermarkets.
+Softneck is the most common garlic type in supermarkets.
 Softnecks provide the greatest number of cloves per bulb – up to 18.
 They have a white, papery skin, store well and rarely bolt (produce a flower stalk).
 However, softneck garlic is less tolerant of prolonged cold temperatures and is therefore best suited to growing in milder southern counties in the UK, although it can be grown elsewhere with winter protection.

 Hardneck varieties

-Hardneck garlic has fewer cloves per bulb – usually 10 or less.
-They are generally hardier than softneck types and can be grown throughout the UK.
 Hardneck types will often produce a curling flower stalk or ‘scape’.
-This straightens out as it matures, to carry a head of tiny clove-like bulbils.
-It is best to remove the scape as soon as it appears (use it in stir fries) so the plant diverts its energies into producing a larger bulb.
-If left to develop on the plants, you can harvest and plant the bulbils, but it may take up to three years to form a decent bulb.
+This straightens out as it matures to carry a head of tiny clove-like bulbils.
+It is best to remove the scape as soon as it appears (use it in stir-fries) so the plant diverts its energies into producing a larger bulb.

 Growing garlic

-Grow garlic in a warm, sunny spot, in fertile, well-drained soil that doesn't get too wet in winter.
-Always buy bulbs at the garden centre or order from a seed supplier – don't use bulbs from the supermarket.
-Break up the bulbs into separate cloves and plant the large ones with the fat end downwards and the pointy end 2.5cm below the soil surface.
+Break up the bulbs into separate cloves and plant the large ones with the fat end downwards and the pointy end 3cm below the soil surface, or deeper in sandy soils or raised beds.
 Harvest from July onwards, once the top growth has begun to die back.
-Leave the bulbs to dry in the sun for a few days before storing.
+Leave the bulbs to dry in the sun somewhere away from rainfall for a few weeks before storing.

 When to plant garlic